THE LINDEMANN PERFORMING ARTS CENTER AT BROWN UNIVERSITY

 Flat Floor configuration, perimeter black-out drape raised and deployed

-For Brown PAC to provide appropriate lobby space and engage its surroundings, the Clearstory is expanded on three of its four sides.
+For The Lindemann to provide appropriate lobby space and engage its surroundings, the Clearstory is expanded on three of its four sides.
 On the east, facing the Perry & Marty Granoff Center for the Creative Arts, the Clearstory cantilevers 35 feet towards The Walk, forming a dramatic main lobby with views over campus.
 The cantilever protects the main entrance and its tribune, used for outdoor performances, student orientations, and other informal uses.
 On the south, the Clearstory extends 7 feet to form the Promenade, a passerelle to view the creation of art.
 On the west, the Clearstory cantilevers 14 feet to make an assembly area for performers prior to entering the main hall.

 Main lobby with views over campus